 Fifth Stage thought will not be abstract and dichotomous as was Second Stage thought, but will preserve the commitment to systematic thought through ideas made available though systems theory and by recognition of the importance of process.
 It will note the organic nature of communities and the beliefs that animate them and give them meaning, including belief in a God.
 It will not be positivist and scientistic, and ultimately elitist, as was Third Stage thought.
-It will recognize where science and technology have given us genuine advances and insights and under the right circumstances could continue to do so.
-What it will deny is that science and technology neither are nor should be thought capable of solving every human problem.
+It will recognize where science and technology have given us genuine advances and insights, and under the right circumstances can continue to do so.
+What it will deny is that science and technology either are or should be thought capable of solving every human problem.

-This, of course, would end the threat of technological unemployment, which is really just the threat of homelessness and starvation, by ending the need of those whose jobs are replaced by robots to find new lines of whatever remains of work in exchange for money to pay for basic necessities.
+This, of course, would end the threat of technological unemployment, which is really just the threat of homelessness and starvation.
+A technologically-produced abundance of food, clean water, housing, etc., would end the near-absolute need of people to work in order to obtain money to pay for those basic necessities.